goliatone/overwatch/frontend/README.md

 Uses [Mapbox GL](https://docs.mapbox.com/mapbox-gl-js/examples/) to render map.
 Map code using [svelte-reactive-map-list](https://gitlab.com/brycedorn/svelte-reactive-map-list)

 We would use tokens with right scopes and restrict the URL to our application's domain.
-Tokens would be rendered by backend so that we can [rotate](https://docs.mapbox.com/accounts/overview/tokens/) them and maintain a level of control.
+Tokens would be [generated](https://docs.mapbox.com/api/accounts/#tokens) and rendered by backend so that we can [rotate](https://docs.mapbox.com/accounts/overview/tokens/) them and maintain a level of control.

 MapBox security: